amlana21/llm-stream-publish/Readme.md

-# How to stream LLM responses using AWS API Gateway Websockets and Lambda
+# How to stream LLM responses using AWS API Gateway Websocket and Lambda

 For more details: